How to manage your toddler and stay a peaceful parent?

 Most children become harder to manage at around fourteen months.
 That's because they make a huge developmental leap at this point.
 They're not so easily distracted.
 They realize they have some influence in the world, but not a lot of power, and they start experimenting to see how they can get their needs met and their desires fulfilled.

-This can be a maddening time for parents, or it can be a wonderful time, watching your child blossom.
 How difficult the phase from 15 to 36 months is depends at least partly on the parent's attitude.
 Your child's rebellion will be inversely proportional to the freedom your toddler is given to do her developmental work, and how capable she feels to get what she wants in the world.

 How much is he allowed to explore?
 To set his own pace?
 To feel in control of his world?
 To discover that he is a competent person?